 Reiki is a gentle, yet powerful, technique for stress reduction and balance that also promotes healing.
-It is applied on or just above the body through a light, non-intrusive touch.
+It is applied on or just above the body, from across the room or from across the world.
 It exemplifies the principle that an unseen "life force energy" flows through us all and is what makes us alive.
 This flow of life force energy directly affects health and quality of life.
-When it is blocked or low dealing with stress is difficult, you may not sleep well, and you are more susceptible to illness.
+When it is blocked dealing with stress is difficult, you may have trouble sleeping, and you are more likely to become ill.

 The name Reiki comes from two Japanese words, "Rei" meaning Higher Consciousness, and "Ki" life force energy.
 When this spiritually guided life force energy restores the subtle, natural flow of energy, your physical symptoms and emotional distress clear naturally.
 Reiki helps balance and harmonize your body, mind and spirit.

 Holy Fire® III Online Reiki

-Usui/Holy Fire III Reiki is a form of Reiki very recently introduced by the International Center for Reiki Training.
-It is a contemporary evolution of Reiki energy, a combination of traditional Usui Reiki and Holy Fire energy.
-Holy Fire Reiki energy, first introduced in 2014, is noticeably more refined and comes from a higher level of consciousness.
-It comes from a place of pure, unconditional love.
-An even more powerful version, Holy Fire III Online Reiki energy, was introduced in response to COVID-19 and the need for social distancing.
-It works with the energy of technology to provide a powerful healing experience for recipients.
+Usui/Holy Fire® III Reiki is a contemporary evolution of Reiki energy recently introduced by the International Center for Reiki Training.
+It is a combination of traditional Usui Reiki and Holy Fire® energy.
+Holy Fire® Reiki energy was first introduced in 2014 and is noticeably more refined and comes from a higher level of consciousness.
+An even more powerful version, Holy Fire® III Online Reiki energy, was introduced in response to COVID-19 and the need for social distancing.
+It works with the energy of technology to provide a powerful remote healing experience for recipients.

 Some of the Holy Fire® III Online Reiki attributes include: